-This vegan mushroom burger made with chickpeas and pearl barley is served stuffed in a brioche bun with all your classic burger toppings for a delicious veggie option.
+This vegan mushroom burger made with chickpeas and pearl barley is served stuffed in a brioche bun with all your classic veggie burger toppings for a delicious vegetarian option.

 Veggie burgers for the win 🙌